-2. Don’t feed any dog food containing cheep fillers (e.g. corn), artificial food-coloring, and harmful chemical preservatives such as BHA, BHT, TBHQ, and Ethoxyquin.
+2. Don’t feed any dog food that contains cheep fillers like corn, artificial food-coloring, and harmful chemical preservatives such as BHA, BHT, TBHQ, and Ethoxyquin.

-1. Monitor amount fed by taking notes, so you don’t lose track.
+1. Monitor the amount you feed by taking notes.
+That way, you don’t lose track.

 No Unhealthy Table Scraps

-1. Never ever feed your dog unhealthy, greasy leftover human foods.
+1. Don’t feed your dog unhealthy, greasy leftover human foods.

 Minimize The Treat QUANTITY & Maximize The Treat QUALITY Instead

-1. Limit treats to a maximum of 10% of his daily caloric intake.
-If you use treats for training purposes, don’t forget to cut back on your pup’s daily food intake.
+If you use treats for training purposes, make sure to use low-calorie treats, and don’t forget to cut back on your pup’s daily food intake.

 How do you ensure your pup stays in the healthy half of American dogs?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below!